-Preschool Math Sorting Jar Lids
+Preschool Sorting Activities With Jar Lids

 Colorful jar lids are easy to recycle for these fun preschool math activities.
 Kids will love sorting and counting a variety of jar lids, as they learn to recognize and name colors and sizes.